PhD, MSc, LLM, MA

-Tena Prelec (PhD, Sussex University, School of Law, Politics and Sociology) is a Research Fellow at the Department of Politics and International Relations (DPIR), University of Oxford.
+Tena Prelec (PhD, Sussex University, School of Law, Politics and Sociology) is a Research Fellow at the Department of Politics and International Relations of the University of Oxford.
 Her research focuses, broadly, on issues of good governance and anti-corruption, with a specific focus on how transnational kleptocracy is enabled by the global financial architecture.
 At present, she is conducting work on Russian foreign policy and illicit financial flows in collaboration with the University of Exeter, UK, while also looking into the specific form kleptocracy takes in South Eastern Europe as a Fellow of the Centre for Advanced Studies of the University of Rijeka, Croatia.
-She is also an established analyst on the Western Balkans, including as a Research Associate at LSEE-Research on South Eastern Europe (London School of Economics and Political Science), a Region Head at Oxford Analytica, and a member of the Balkans in Europe Policy Advisory Group (BiEPAG).
-Other research interests include diaspora studies, transnational authoritarianism, academic freedom (including as a member of the Academic Freedom and Internationalisation Working Group), and the intersection between governance and geopolitics.
+She is also an established analyst on the Western Balkans, including as Region Head at Oxford Analytica, Research Associate at LSEE-Research on South Eastern Europe (London School of Economics and Political Science), and member of the Balkans in Europe Policy Advisory Group (BiEPAG).
+Other research interests include transnational authoritarianism, academic freedom, and the intersection between governance and geopolitics.
 She is part of the latest cohort of Marshall Memorial Fellows, the flagship leadership development programme of the German Marshall Fund of the United States.

 European Politics (School of Law, Politics and Sociology, University of Sussex, advanced undergraduate level), 2016-2017.
 Topics: elections and voting; deconstructing the nation state; participation and mobilization; political parties and party systems; governments and parliaments; the politics of welfare states; the politics of immigration; and foreign policy in Europe.
 Essay & exam marking.

 Guest lecturer at: Harriman Institute, Columbia University (2019); University of Belgrade (2020).
 Topics: corruption, governance, EU enlargement, elections.